folio-org/okapi/doc/security.md

 even some pseudo-authentication that just says that this is an unidentified member of the general public.

-As far Okapi is concerned, there should be (at least) one authentication module enabled for each tenant.
+There should usually be (at least) one authentication module enabled for each tenant.
 The user's first request should be to /login, which gets routed to the right authentication module.
 It will get some parameters, for example tenant, username, and password.
 It will verify these, talking to what ever backend is proper.
 When it is satisfied, it will generate a JWT token, either by itself, or possibly by invoking the authorization module, which is the module really concerned with these tokens.
 In any case, a token is